ThreeSixtyGiving/standard/documentation/identifiers.md

   If your prefix is ``360G-xyztrust`` and you have a grant identified internally as ``123``, you would combine these to give ``360G-xyztrust-123``
 ```

-  There are no set rules on the separator to use between your prefix and the internal identifier but we recommend using a hyphen (-).
+  We recommend using a hyphen (-) for the separator to use between your prefix and the internal identifier.
+Avoid using slashes (\ and /) as these can cause problems with some applications.

   If your internal identifiers include spaces or special characters, we recommend replacing these with underscore (_):